bootstrap-vue/bootstrap-vue/src/components/toast/README.md

   `<b-toast>` components.
 - Toasts can can targeted to any named toaster.
-- Toasts are wrapped in a `<div>` with class `b-toast` to allow for Vue list-transition support when displayed in a toaster component
+- Toasts are wrapped in a `<div>` with class `b-toast` to allow for Vue list-transition support when displayed in a toaster component.

 BootstrapVue uses [PortalVue](https://portal-vue.linusb.org/) to transport toasts into the toasters.